 Help your recipes stand out.
 Your recipes could receive the following SERP features:

 - Prep time

 Schema can help users find your videos in search results.
 Your videos can stand out in the SERP with these features:

 - Title of the video

 - A description of the video

 - Upload date

 In summary, the more context you can provide search engines about your page’s content, the better.
-Add schema markup to your webpages to help your site appear and potentially receive SERP features for relevant search queries.
+Add schema markup to your webpages to help your SEO and potentially receive SERP features for relevant search queries.